lbaehren/prometheus-sumo/documentation/Capistrano.md

 ## Installation

-Capistrano is actually comprised of the Capistrano gem itself, and
+{http://www.capify.org Capistrano} is actually comprised of the Capistrano gem itself, and

     $ gem sources -a http://gems.github.com/
     $ gem -v